stelesford65/ShawnRecipeAPI/README.md

 ```

 ## Part3 - create a controller
-Create a `controller` name `recipes` using the following command: `rails generate controller recipes`.
+Create a `controller` name `Recipe` using the following command: `rails generate controller recipes`.

 The RESTful API must consist of the endpoints (CRUD).